xinydev/telemetry-solution/tools/topdown_tool/README.md

 ### System-wide monitoring

-If no application or process ID is specified, then system-wide monitoring will be performed (for all CPUs)
+If no application or process ID is specified, then system-wide monitoring will be performed (for all CPUs/cores)

 ```
 $ topdown-tool